MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-how-to-get-geode-on-ios.md

 In specific, a Geode developer clarified that "iOS doesn't allow some features other platforms do that are required for Geode."

 That being said, another Geode developer said that Geode for iOS could be possible by jailbreaking the device.
-But due to jailbreaking being so uncommon, they said they will not make a jailbreak-exlusive solution.
+But due to jailbreaking being so uncommon, they said they will not make a jailbreak-exclusive solution.

+# How iOS players can still use Geode